 The Company made an investment in LFM Management, LLC, dba 1st Choice Mortgage in March 2006.
 This is a privately held consumer brokerage business which began operation at the end of March 2006.
-The Investment Committee and the Board of Directors valued this investment at its cost of \$250,000 at June 30, 2007.
+The Investment Committee and the Board of Directors valued this investment at its cost of \$250,000 at September 30, 2007.

-The Company made an investment in EE Investors, LLC whose sole asset is a 16.2% interest in Bouncing Brain Production, LLC.
+The Company made an investment in EE Investors, LLC ("EE") whose sole asset is a 16.2% interest in Bouncing Brain Production, LLC.
 This is a privately held inventor promotion company.
 Bouncing Brain has selected a number of inventions and expects results from their promotion to begin in 2007.
-The Investment Committee and the Board of Directors valued this investment at its cost of \$250,000 at June 30, 2007.
+The Investment Committee and the Board of Directors valued this investment at \$350,000 at September 30, 2007, as a result of an increase in EE's level of participation in future Bouncing Brain promotions and additional capital invested by another investor in Bouncing Brain.